 App Review is a process that allows you to request approval for specific API permissions and features that your app needs to function properly.
 Only permissions approved through the App Review process can be granted to your app by app users without a role on the app, and only approved features will be active for those users.

 App Review requires you to identify each of the permissions and features your app needs, describe why your app needs them, and show us how your app uses the data returned or accepted by our APIs.

 Business Verification is a process that allows us to verify your identity as a business entity.
 Apps that request advanced access for permissions and apps that allow other Businesses to access their own data must be connected to a Business that has completed Business Verification.
 Until then, app users from other Businesses will be unable to grant these apps permissions and all features will be inactive.

 Learn more about Business Verification.

-If your app is already in Live mode and you want to release new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.
+If your app is already in published and you want to add new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.

 If you want to release your app to a small set of users before making it available to everyone, you can configure app restrictions that only make your app available to users in certain age groups and geographic locations.

 Learn more about app restrictions.